By Sarah Henry

 It's the largest and most definitive study to date on hormone replacement therapy.
 In a study of more than 16,000 women, sponsored by the National Heart, Lung and Blood Institute (NHLBI), the test group was given a pill containing a combination of estrogen and progestin.
 A control group was given a placebo, or dummy pill.

-Compared with the women who took placebos, the rate of coronary heart disease among women in the test group was 29 percent higher.
+Back in 2002, compared with the women who took placebos, the rate of coronary heart disease among women in the test group taking an HRT drug was 29 percent higher.
 The same group had a 41 percent increase in the rate of strokes, twice the number of blood clots, and a 26 percent increase in invasive breast cancer rates.
 The rate of cardiovascular disease increased by 22 percent.

 That's not all.
 In a sub-study of 4,500 women aged 65 and older in the WHI, those on the HRT regimen were found to be twice as likely to develop Alzheimer's disease or another form of dementia within five years compared with women who took a placebo.
 This part of the study, reported in JAMA, also found that the estrogen/progestin therapy was ineffective in preventing mild cognitive impairment, a dimming of cognitive function that is less severe than dementia and which sometimes occurs as we age.